kragen/derctuo/e12-music.md

-1. Maybe high resistances should be represented as low frequencies too, both because they slow down RC circuits and because we think of higher resistances as being "larger", so maybe they should speak in deeper voices too?
+1. Maybe high resistances should be represented as low frequencies too, both because they slow down RC circuits and because we think of higher resistances as being “larger”, so maybe they should speak in deeper voices too?
 (Also, *really* high resistances, like 10 MΩ and up, tend to be used with high voltages, so they *are* physically large, both for power dissipation and creepage